techcobweb/galasa/modules/cli/docs/generated/galasactl_runs_cancel.md

 ### Options

 ```
-      --group string   An optional flag indicating the name of the test group to cancel.
+      --group string   A flag indicating the name of the test group to cancel.
 Cannot be used with --name
   -h, --help           Displays the options for the 'runs cancel' command.
-      --name string    An optional flag indicating the name of the test run to cancel.
+      --name string    A flag indicating the name of the test run to cancel.
 Cannot be used with --group
 ```

 ### Options inherited from parent commands